Accenture/reactive-interaction-gateway/docs/event-format.md

 For further details and examples, checkout the dedicated [Section on Avro](avro).

 ## Transport Bindings

-While the HTTP transport binding seems solid already, the Kafka transport mode is not yet available.
-To support Kafka anyway, we have adapted the HTTP transport modes for Kafka.
-Consequently, the Kafka transport mode implementation may change in the future, depending on the outcome of the [standardization process](https://github.com/cloudevents/spec/pull/337).

 When sending or receiving an event, you have a couple of options: